gururaj-shriram/csc431/README.md

 * See `srs/srs.pdf` for the team SRS document.
 * See `sas/sas.pdf` for the team SAS document.
 * See `presentation/` for the talks given in the course.
-* See `sample_database/` for a mock back-end, courtsey of our client.
+* See `sample_database/` for a mock back-end, courtesy of our client.
 * See the `src/` directory for the source code and guidelines on how to build and run the project.